DPT Games Prefab Painter

 Drop to Remove Drag selected prefabs into this zone to remove them from the palette.

-Switch between Paint, Erase, and Recolor tabs at the top of the panel.
+Select between Paint, Erase, Recolor, and Measure tabs at the top of the panel.
+Pressing the hotkey for Erase, Recolor, or Measure while already in those modes will intelligently flip you back to Paint mode.
 Use the large green button to start painting and the red button to stop.

 Placement Modes